 An extended list is available here.
 If your website or application uses MathJax, and you would like to be added, please contact us.
 It is still only a small fraction of all the websites and platforms using MathJax.
-In June 2011, there were close to 2000 domains using MathJax.

 - Khan Academy (example), videos and exercises for math e-learning